oliverrexx/Migrant-Legal-Document-Assistant/README.md

-# Migrant-Legal-Document-Assistant
+# Migrant-Legal-Document-Companion
 This is a project created by @oliverrexx and @zzithu.
-Sponsored by Hacking Injustice Hackathon.
+Sponsored by Hacking Injustice Hackathon. https://engineeringhope.org/